LizbethMG-Teaching/pose2behav-book/labs/0_prerequisites.md

 ### 3. Uninstalling DeepLabCut (cleanup after the course)

 If you no longer need DeepLabCut and want to return your laptop to its previous state, you can safely remove the environment.
 Don’t forget to delete the .yaml file you downloaded.

+💡 Tip: I If unsure, Option A is safest — it frees up disk space while keeping Python tools available

 ---